DanTheServerMan/ansible/proxmox/roles/proxmox-nfs/README.md

 username: root@pam
 password: "password"
 ```
-In your playbook, you should specify a vars_files:
+In your playbook, you can specify the vault:
 ```
   vars_files:
-   - vars/nfs-vars.yml
    - vars/pve-vault # Or your other file
 ```

-This vars_files can be formated as this.
-Change the name of the packages, their state, and quantity in the array, based on your needs.
+Besides the password, this playbook requires you to define the configuration as an array.
+You can provide these variables either as a vars_files, or using group_vars:

 ```
 nfs_servers:
   - nfs_storage: # Name of the datastore that will be shown in the UI